Douglas Ross (Scottish politician): Leadership of the Scottish Conservatives

 Ross announced his candidature in the August 2020 Scottish Conservative Party leadership election following Jackson Carlaw's resignation on 30 July 2020.
 On 5 August, he won the contest unopposed and became leader.
 On 11 August, he conducted a reshuffle where he made Ruth Davidson the Leader of the Conservative Party in the Scottish Parliament, dismissed Annie Wells and Liam Kerr from their deputy leadership positions and did not give Carlaw a position.
 As a result of the Alex Salmond parliamentary inquiry in early 2021, Ross called on opposition parties to pass a motion of no confidence against the Scottish Government.

 Upon becoming leader, Ross announced plans to run for a seat in the 2021 Scottish Parliament election and succeed Davidson as his party's leader in Holyrood.
 He was subsequently elected on the Highlands and Islands regional list.
 The Scottish Conservatives won 31 seats in total, matching their 2016 result and recording the party's highest ever vote share.
 Following his re-election to the Scottish Parliament, Ross announced his intention to remain MP for Moray while serving as an MSP.
 The Scottish Parliament website confirms that Ross will donate his MSP salary to charities.
-Other parties have called on him to resign from his MP role.
+Other parties called on him to resign from his MP role.

+In October 2021, Ross became the first MP to announce that they would not stand again at the next general election.

 In November 2021, Ross referred himself to the parliamentary watchdog after it was revealed he failed to record his salary and earnings as a linesman in his registers of interest at the UK Parliament, all of which amounted to £28,000 not being recorded.
 He subsequently apologised for his actions and said it was an error on his part however there were also calls for his resignation because of the affair.